• Skip to primary navigation

 glass bowls of ingredients for jalapeño poppers

 Our easy baked jalapeño poppers recipe take only a few simple ingredients.
-Fortunately, these are found at most grocery stores in the U.S. Let's talk about the ingredients!
+Fortunately, these are found at most grocery stores.
+Let's talk about the ingredients!

 • Jalapeño Peppers: These peppers are mild to medium in heat.
 Choose ones that are smooth and green without cracks or wrinkles.